-If the patient’s suffering from a heart condition, blood clotting disorder, blood borne infectious disease, diabetes, or lupus, they cannot get scalp micropigmentation.
-The procedure is also contraindicated for those who’re taking heart medications, blood thinners or immuno-suppressants.
+If the patient’s suffering from a heart condition, blood clotting disorder, blood-borne infectious disease, diabetes, or lupus, they cannot get SMP.

 Am I Suitable For Hair Transplant?

-Ask the practitioner about their qualifications and experience to ensure this.
-Moreover, you should inquire about the number of procedures they’ve performed and the overall complication rate.
-You should learn what those complications were and how the practitioner dealt with them.
+Ask the practitioner about their qualifications and experience.
+Moreover, you should inquire about the number of procedures they’ve performed.

 To prepare for the day of the treatment, you need to keep the following things in mind:

 - Don’t shampoo your hair for at least 3 days before the first session.
 It can cause dryness and poor absorption of the pigment.
-You can use a conditioner in the meanwhile.
+You can use a conditioner meanwhile.

 - Do not drink alcohol for at least 2 days before the treatment as it can cause increased bleeding.
 Moreover, it lowers the pain threshold, which can cause discomfort during the procedure.

 - Do not shave your hair before the first session because the practitioner has to create a pigment match according to your existing hair.
-S/he will shave your hair in the first session.
+They will shave your hair in the first session.

 - Do not spray on any hair fibres, as they conceal the actual shade of your existing hair and your bald patches.
-Moreover, they can cause infection.
+They can cause infection.
 Make sure it’s washed off before the treatment.

-- Inform the practitioner about any medications that you’re taking.
+- Inform the practitioner about any medication that you’re taking.

 After that, dots of the size of the hair follicles are made on the scalp.
-Typically, the whole process is completed in three sessions, which are 7-30 days apart.
+Typically, the entire process is completed in three sessions, which are 7-30 days apart.

 - 1st Session: The practitioner will do a scalp assessment and identify the problem areas.
-Then, s/he will place the pigment in the scalp.
+Then, they will place the pigment on the scalp.
 The microdots are spread out to avoid a blowout.
 The whole session may take 3-4 hours.
 However, it can vary depending on the area of treatment.